Aikiro42/Project-45/README.md

 - [x] Ultrakill Coin

 ### Mods
-- [ ] Rail Light (Slot: Rail) light that's always on that you can stick on a rail slot.
-Basically an alternative to the laser sight. - Rylasasin
 - [ ] Underbarrel Drill (omba)
 - [ ] Underbarrel Flare Launcher: No damage, fires harmless lights (omba)
 - [ ] Pneumatic Mechanism (receiver)